pleasestation/StrataScratch_Daily_Python_Challenge/User_Activity_Analysis/README.md

   - ML Engineer
   - Software Engineer

+# Interview Question
-# Identify users who have logged at least one activity within 30 days of their registration date.
+Identify users who have logged at least one activity within 30 days of their registration date.
 Your output should include the user’s ID, registration date, and a count of the number of activities logged within that 30-day period.
 Do not include users who did not perform any activity within this 30-day period.

 ## Database Schema